-Wow, what a couple of weeks it has been.
-We had an amazing inaugural Primary Intensive in San Diego.
+Wow, what a couple of weeks it has been!
+We had an amazing inaugural Acorn Intensive in San Diego.
 Beautiful weather, an amazing home, delicious home cooked meals and participants desperate for answers to the age-old questions “what is wrong with me, why can’t I get this?”
 These questions are so familiar to me as I asked myself the same questions for over 35 years.

 Some of the comments we received after the event were:

-“You MUST do your best to get involved in ACORN.
+“You MUST do your best to get involved in SHiFT.
 It is so different.
 You will be blessed”

 “Best program and it works!”